fheller1/fido2-app/README.md

 # Fido2App

+Welcome to the repository for Fido2App.
+This web application serves as demonstrator for an implementation of the [Webauthn/FIDO2](https://webauthn.guide/) standard.
+You can build it and use it on your local machine to try out your phone or other devices that allow identification to register and log in.

 ## Run the flask server
 Navigate to `/fido2py`.
 Make sure Python is installed.
 Make sure the packages `flask, flask_cors, secrets, webauthn, time` are installed, if not, install with `pip install {package name}`.